X-C0DER/NETRYDE_TEST_SUITE/README.md

     Environment Variables: Configure environment variables for sensitive data (e.g., credentials).
     Test Data: Provide test data in CSV, JSON, or other formats as needed.
     Drivers: Ensure WebDriver or other necessary drivers are installed and accessible.
-## Contributing
-    Contributions to the Test Automation project are welcome!
-To contribute:
-        1 Fork the repository.
-        2 Create a new branch (git checkout -b feature/your-feature).
-        3 Commit your changes (git commit -am 'Add new feature').
-        4 Push to the branch (git push origin feature/your-feature).
-        5 Create a new Pull Request.

 ## License
     This project is licensed under the Binary Cosmos License.